-remises Signs in Mixed-use and Non-residential Zone Dis Mixed-use Zone Districts, NR-BP, NR-SU, NR- Sign Type NR-C, NR-LM, NR-GM PO, PD, PC Wall Sign THE C, THE LIFT, THE GIVE 10,10,10 Number, maximum N/A Area, maximum Shall not exceed the following percentages of façade area, Arca, maximam inclusive of door and window openings: MX-T, MX-FB-ID: 5% MX-L: 10% MX-M, MX-H, MX-FB-FX, MX-FB-AC, MX-FB-UD, NR-C: 15% Per approved plan ^{[1} NR-LM, NR-GM: 25% Location Where there is no side setback between 2 establishment Location frontages in the same or abutting buildings, no wall sign may extend closer than 2 feet to the shared edge of the frontage.
-Window Sign No more than 15% of window and door areas may be cover l ed with signs Williadw Sign On the ground floor, between 4 feet and 8 feet above ground level, limited to 25% of that area.
-Williaow Signs Shan b Canopy Sign minica to 25% of that area.
-Number, maximum 1 / establishment frontage Number, maximum MX-FB: 1 / entry/exit Width, maximum 50% of building frontage width Per approved plan ^[] width, maximam MX-FB-AC, MX-FB-UD: full building frontage width Height of message Letters and images must be located on vertical sur faces surface, maximum which may not exceed 18 in. height iaces, Marquee Sign which may not exceed 10 m. height Number, maximum A marquee sign is allowed in lieu of - not in addition to - an ramber, maximam allowable wall sign.
+Table 5-12-2.
+On-pi remises Signs in Mixed-use and Non-residential Zone Districts Zone District AID DD AID CIL AID Sign Type Mixed-use Zone Districts, NR-C, NR-LM, NR-GM NR-BP, NR-SU, NR- PO, PD, PC Area, maximum Shall not exceed the following percentages of façade area, inclusive of door and window openings: MX-T, MX-FB-ID: 5% MX-L: 10% MX-M, MX-H, MX-FB-FX, MX-FB-AC, MX-FB-UD, NR-C: 15% NR-LM, NR-GM: 25% Location Where there is no side setback between 2 establishment frontages in the same or abutting buildings, no wall sign may extend closer than 2 feet to the shared edge of the frontage.
+Window Sign No more than 15% of window and door areas may be cover On the ground floor, between 4 feet and 8 feet above ground level, window signs shall be limited to 25% of that area.
+Canopy Sign Number, maximum 1 / establishment frontage MX-FB: 1 / entry/exit Per approved plan ^[1] Width, maximum 50% of building frontage width . c. app.orca p.a MX-FB-AC, MX-FB-UD: full building frontage width Height of message Letters and images must be located on vertical sur faces, surface, maximum which may not exceed 18 in. height Marquee Sign Number, maximum A marquee sign is allowed in lieu of - not in addition to - an allowable wall sign.
 1 / theater or performance venue frontage.
-Area, maximum Same as allowable maximum area of wall sign.
-Per approved plan ^[] Height of message 3 ft. surface, maximum MX-FB-AC, MX-FB-UD: 5 ft.
-Projection, maximum 50% of the distance over any abutting sidewal k Trojection, maximum or 10 ft. from the façade, whichever is less.
-N. Projecting Sign or 10 ft.
-Hom the layane, whichever is less.
-Number, maximum ^[2] 1 / establishment Hamber, maximum MX-H and MX-FB: 1 / establishment frontage Per approved plan ^{[1} Area, maximum Same as allowable maximum size of freestanding sign. .
-Ci appiovea pian Projection, maximum 30 in. from the façade r rojection, maximam - In the DT area and North 4th Corridor - CPO-9, if the lower edge of sign is ≥12 ft. above sidewalk: 50% of the distance over any abutting sidewalk 75% of the distance over any abutting sidewalk on Central Ave nue between 1st and : 8th Streets Rooftop Sign Number, maximum 1 / building Rooftop signs are only allowed in small areas pursuant to Subsection 14-16-5-12(F)(3) (Standards Applicable in Small areas).
-Per approved plan [[] Area, maximum 75 sq. ft.
-Height, maximum 15 ft. or 25% of the height of the building, whichever is less.
+Per approved plan ^[1] Area, maximum Same as allowable maximum area of wall sign. rei appioved plani Height of message 3 ft. surface, maximum MX-FB-AC, MX-FB-UD: 5 ft.
+Projection, maximum 50% of the distance over any abutting sidewal k or 10 ft. from the façade, whichever is less.
+Projecting Sign Number, maximum ^[2] 1 / establishment MX-H and MX-FB: 1 / establishment frontage Per approved plan ^[1] Area, maximum Same as allowable maximum size of freestanding sign.
+Projection, maximum 30 in. from the façade - In the DT area and North 4th Corridor - CPO-9, if the lower edge of cian is >12 ft above sidewalk: 31g11 13 212 1t. above 50% of the distance over any abutting sidewalk 75% of the distance over any abutting sidewalk 75% of the distance over any abutting sidewalk on Central Ave unua hatwaan 1st and 8th Streets inde between 13t and Rooftop Sign Number, maximum 1 / building ivaniber, maximum Rooftop signs are only allowed in small areas pursuant to Subsection 14-16-5-12(F)(3) (Standards Applicable in Small Areas).
+Per approved plan ^[1] Area, maximum 75 sq. ft. rei appioved piani Height, maximum 15 ft. or 25% of the height of the building, whichever is less. - 13 it. of 23% of the height of the bulluing, whichever is less.
+Freestanding Sign